-Here are the 3 major things you need to have in order to make your music promotion work in 2021: Time, Consistency, and Money.
+Here are the three significant things you need to have in order to make your music promotion work in 2021: Time, Consistency, and Money.

 Related Post: Check out a free way to market your music to radio stations.

-A few years ago, I (when I went by Rachel Marie) was lucky enough to get featured on one of the most relevant channels in the future-bass world with a single I collaborated with Eli way and Night Owl Records on.
-The channel has over 4 million subscribers and still gets a good amount of plays to this day.
+A few years ago, I (when I went by Rachel Marie) was lucky enough to get featured on one of the most relevant channels in the future-bass world with a single I collaborated with Eli way and Night Owl Records.
+The channel has over 4 million subscribers and still gets a good number of plays.

 I still use several other smaller music discovery channels as a part of my promotional plan when releasing music and don't plan to stop any time soon.
 Youtube is a social media giant that isn't going anywhere!

 Spotify is a streaming media giant that has recently focused on bringing the spotlight to very talented independent artists and bands who are looking to get more exposure.

 Not only is Spotify easy to get your music onto, thanks to distributors like Distrokid and Tunecore, but Spotify is also paying one of the highest royalty rates in the music industry, with Tidal beating them by a few fractions of a cent.

 On the one hand, similar to Youtube, several independent playlist curators accept independent submissions from artists for little to no cost.
 I recommend finding relevant and popular playlists through a music submission platform like SubmitHub.

 On the other, there are very popular Spotify Editorial playlists handpicked by people who work for the company Spotify itself.
 Check out the process to submit a music pitch.